Learning to Play Trajectory Games Against Opponents with Unknown Objectives: Adaptive Model-Predictive Game Play

 \subsection{Model-Predictive Game Play with Gradient Descent}

 Finally, we present our pipeline for adaptive game-play against opponents with unknown objectives.
-An overview of this adaptive~\ac{mpgp} scheme is summarized in~\cref{mpgp}.
-At each time step, we first update our estimate of the parameters by approximating the inverse game in~\cref{inverse_game} via gradient descent.
-For this purpose, we substitute the constraints in~\cref{inverse_game} with our differentiable game solver to ensure the constraints' satisfaction at the inner level.
-Following the discussion of \cref{game as mcp}, we denote by $z^*(\theta)$ the solution of the \ac{mcp} formulation of the game parameterized by $\theta$.
-Furthermore, by slight abuse of notation, we overload $\capbstate(z^*), \capbcontrol(z^*)$ to denote functions that extract the corresponding state and input vectors from $z^*$.
-Then, the inverse game of~\cref{inverse_game} can be written as an unconstrained optimization problem,
+Our adaptive~\ac{mpgp} scheme is summarized in~\cref{mpgp}.
+At each time step, we first update our estimate of the parameters by approximating the inverse game in~\cref{inverse_game} via gradient descent. \revisedInline{To obtain an unconstrained optimization problem, we substitute the constraints in~\cref{inverse_game} with our differentiable game solver.} Following the discussion of \cref{game as mcp}, we denote by $z^*(\theta)$ the solution of the \ac{mcp} formulation of the game parameterized by $\theta$.
+Furthermore, by slight abuse of notation, we overload $\capbstate(z^*), \capbcontrol(z^*)$ to denote functions that extract the state and input vectors from $z^*$.
+Then, the inverse game of~\cref{inverse_game} can be written as unconstrained optimization,